RESEARCH STARTER

 Planes fly because their wings are designed to affect the air as it moves over the wing.
 The wings make the air over the top move faster, which decreases the pressure of the air.
 This creates lift, or an upward force.
 Drag is a backward force on an airplane.
 Weight is a downward force, and thrust is a forward force.
 Other forces, such as frictional force, may be reduced, such as by the use of wheels on the ground.

-A plane's wings have flaps, called ailerons, on the back edge.
+A plane’s wings have control surfaces, including flaps and ailerons, on the back edge.
 The pilot can raise and lower the ailerons.
-This affects the lift on the wings by changing the resistance on the wings.
+This affects the lift on the wings by changing the airflow around them.
 When the pilot raises the aileron on one wing and lowers it on the other, the plane rolls so the side with the raised aileron goes down and the side with the lowered aileron goes up.

 Bibliography